 - Fertility Journeys Transform You and Bring Out the Best in You.

 Fertility struggles are physically, emotionally and financially draining.
-The uncertainty you experience can easily convert a sane-headed individual into a cuckoo.
-Even though our twins were born healthy and continue to thrive, our fertility journey has changed my perspective on life forever.
+The uncertainty of the process can easily convert a sane-headed individual into a cuckoo.
+Even though our twins were born healthy and are thriving, our fertility journey has changed my perspective on life forever.
 It has made me extremely compassionate towards anyone going through this experience, and passionate about supporting the community.
-I try to make time to extend peer support even though I’m now a busy working mom of young twins.
-I’m affiliated with RESOLVE the National Infertility Association, and host peer led support group meetings locally.
-I also offer and provide my support in online forums, Fruitful fertility’s and Shine fertility’s mentorship programs.
+I try to make time to extend peer support after having a busy professional life and a young immigrant family without any other family support in the country.